-Zehra Ahmed: Advocate, Educator & Leader on AAPI Heritage Month
+Zehra Ahmed: Advocate, Educator & Leader on Asian American, Native Hawaiian & Pacific Islander Heritage Month

-Zehra Ahmed, PA-C, MBBS, MS, associate professor and director of admissions at the New York Institute of Technology (NYIT) PA Program, is a passionate advocate for her students, colleagues, and the PA profession at large.
-Read our conversation with Zehra to learn about her journey to PA education, how she supports students who are struggling, and why she believes it’s vital for members of the AAPI Community to share their stories.
+Zehra Ahmed, PA-C, MBBS, MS, associate professor and SHP global & cultural chair at the New York Institute of Technology (NYIT) PA Program, is a passionate advocate for her students, colleagues, and the PA profession at large.
+Read our conversation with Zehra to learn about her journey to PA education, how she supports students who are struggling, and why she believes it’s vital for members of the Asian American, Native Hawaiian & Pacific Islander communities to share their stories.

 Tell us about your journey to PA education: